lnd3/im-tools/README.md

 The scripts product several files in the working directory containing temporary information, for example the pupil id's which are used when selecting a current pupil for subsequent calls to the infomentor api's.

 ### Ideal use case
-Put your credentials in 'auth', then call
+Put your credentials in the file 'auth', then call
 ```
 $ ./imloginauto.sh
 ```